Guest Contributor: Robert Onorato

 I have often seen the tendency for some (or many) professors to include, require, or “pile on” large amounts of content in addition to traditional textbook chapters and required assignments and testing.
 When professors migrate content from the classroom to the hybrid format to the pure online classroom, and the physical student contact becomes further removed and distant, professors often seem to compensate for this lessened contact with increased numbers of required articles to read and videos to view.

-Was all of this content really required?
-Did I really need ten videos or a dozen articles to get a point across or present different viewpoints?
-Would three or four of each have been enough?
+- Do I need ten videos or a dozen articles to get a point across or present different viewpoints?

 Digital technology provides what seems like unlimited space for resources and content for hybrid and online classrooms and sometimes our tendency is to fill this space.
 We can forget that students still have a finite amount of time and often take several courses together.
 It is one thing to provide supplemental material that students can view or read if that want more information.
 However, in my experience, professors often make this wealth of resources required.